The story is the same in homes all over: Out of sight, out of mind until something goes wrong. The toilet tank is one of those items.

 Deep Cleaning With Distilled White Vinegar

 After the soaking period, empty the tank by flushing away the vinegar.
-Following the same steps as with the disinfectant cleaner, use a long-handled brush to scrub away the loosened grime.
-Clean the working components with a sponge and a bit of disinfectant bathroom cleaner.
+Follow the same steps as with the disinfectant cleaner.
+Use a long-handled brush to scrub the loosened grime.
+Clean the working components with a sponge and a disinfectant bathroom cleaner.
 Turn on the water control valve and fill the tank with water to flush all the grime away.

-While the tank is empty of water, it's a good time to check all of the working components of the toilet.
-If the toilet has not been flushing completely, some parts may need to be replaced, most often the flapper.
+A tip for generally keeping your toilet in good working order: While the tank is empty of water, check all the toilet's functional components.
+If the toilet has not been flushing thoroughly, some parts may need to be replaced, most often the flapper.

 You can buy a bathroom or all-purpose disinfectant cleaner to clean the inside of the toilet tank, or you can make a disinfecting solution using rubbing alcohol or white distilled vinegar.